phone: (716) 839-8515

 - Provide opportunities for students to engage in practice with various constituencies and in multiple settings – using research to inform practice and practice to inform research; and

-Graduates of the Daemen College Bachelor of Arts in Social Work Program will demonstrate that they are able to:
+Graduates of the Daemen University Bachelor of Arts in Social Work Program will demonstrate that they are able to:

 - Demonstrate ethical and professional behavior;